UltiMafia/Ultimafia/docs/info-create-new-game.md

 # Adding a new Game Mode

-We currently have eight game modes: Mafia, Resistance, Ghost, Secret Dictator, Acrotopia, Jotto, Wacky Words, and Liars Dice.
+We currently have eleven game modes: Mafia, Resistance, Secret Dictator, Acrotopia, Jotto, Wacky Words, Liars Dice, Battlesnakes, Texas Hold Em, Cheat, and Connect Four.
 To create a new game,

 - Make child classes of core
 - Update constants.js and constants.jsx